Three paws for shelter dogs!

 “Paw”blem #3: It’s a myth that shelter dogs cost you more money in the long run.

 A pure-bred puppy can cost you up to $6,000, and often still needs to be spayed/neutered (4).
-However, when adopting from HSPPR, puppies cost less than $400 and include a microchip, a dog license, recent vaccinations, a month of free pet health insurance, a voucher for a veterinary exam and a spay or neuter.
+However, when adopting from HSPPR, puppies cost less than $400 and include a microchip, a dog license, recent vaccinations, a voucher for a veterinary exam and a spay or neuter.

 Plus, you know the dog was examined by a certified veterinarian in a clinic accredited by the American Animal Hospital Association.
 You get better bang for your buck, and you can rest easy knowing that the dog you are adopting is happy and healthy.